Children's Peace Statue presents Peace Day

 The Statue was inspired by the true story of a child, Sadako Sasaki, who was two years old when Hiroshima was bombed.
 Ten years later, she contracted leukemia which had commonly become known by the Japanese as the "Atom Bomb Disease", a disease for which there was no known cure.
 While hospitalized Sadako's closest friend reminded her of an ancient Japanese legend.
 If she folded a thousand paper cranes, the Gods might grant her wish to live.
 Althought she did not reach her goal of 1000 cranes, her struggle for life and her dedication to peace inspired her classmates to construct a Peace Statue for all children who were victims of the atomic bombing of Japan.
 This statue, completed in 1958, stands in the Peace Park in Hiroshima with the inscription, "This is our cry.
 This is our prayer.
 To create peace in the world."
 Ever since, mountains of origami cranes have been sent to Hioshima for Peace Day in affirmation of this prayer.

-Our intention is to commemorate the Children's Peace Statue in unity with the annual observance of Peace Day in Japan on the anniversary of the bombing.
-The garlands of cranes created by this and other communities will be hung on the statue in the commemoration.
+For more than a decade, the Children's Peace Statue was covered with garlands of cranes created by children and adults in communities all over the world and were hung on the statue in the commemoration of the Annual Peace Day in Santa Fe.
 Ultimately, we desire this teaching about Sadako and folding of origami cranes to become integrated into the curriculum of every school until all nuclear weapons have been abolished.
-The ideal is to commemorate "Peace Day" as a recognized day annually to unify global intentions towards the creation of peace on Earth and to inspire others to become involved in creating peace.
 "Peace Day" was declared on the first anniversary of the bombing of Hiroshima by the Japanese to try to insure the horrendous, enduring effects of nuclear warfare would never be repeated.

 Let there be Peace on Earth.